flarum/flarum/CONTRIBUTING.md

 $ composer update --prefer-source
 ```

 Flarum's front-end code is written in ES6 and transpiled into JavaScript.
-The compiled JavaScript is only committed when we tag a release; during development you will need to do it yourself.
+The compiled JavaScript is only committed when we tag a release; during development, you will need to do it yourself.
 To recompile the JavaScript you will need [Node.js](https://nodejs.org/).

 ```bash
 $ npm install -g gulp